 On April 27, 2010, the Company was served with a complaint filed by Celgene Corporation in the United States District Court for the District of Delaware seeking a declaratory judgment that four of its own patents, claiming the use of romidepsin injection in T-cell lymphomas, are invalid and not infringed by Celgene's products, but directly involve the use and administration of Celgene's ISTODAX® (romidepsin for injection) product.
 On June 17, 2010, the Company filed its answer and counterclaims to the declaratory judgment complaint.
-The Company filed counterclaims charging Celgene with infringement of each of its four patents and seeking damages for Celgene's infringement as well as injunctive relief.
-The four patents directly involve the use and administration of Celgene's ISTODAX® (romidepsin for injection) product.
+The Company filed counterclaims charging Celgene with infringement of each of its four patents and seeking damages for Celgene's ISTODAX® (romidepsin for injection) product.